fitztrev/ubuntu-irc-logs/README.md

 * Automatically adjust username color if it's too light to be legible against the background.
 * Make the timestamp clickable so somebody can link to a specific log entry.
 * Move from Underscore to Lo-Dash.
+* Automatically create links for URLs that have been posted.